What is a foundation trust?

 Local financial controls

 NHS foundation trusts are subject to less financial controls from central government.
-This means that any money not spent by the end of the financial year can be carried forward and extra money invested into local services and future service developments.
+This means that any money not spent by the end of the financial year can be carried forward.
+Therefore extra money can be invested into local services and future service developments.

 For more information about foundation trusts, see our FAQ section.